-Join Gordon Luckett for an in-depth discussion in this video Adding files to Vault from the client, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Adding files to Vault from the client, part of Learning Autodesk Vault.

 - [Voiceover] The Vault Client is great for moving…non-AutoCAD files into Vault,…especially if you're using the Vault Basic Client.…From your desktop, you can move any file…into a folder in Vault.…Once there, it can be versioned and edited…by multiple users.…Let's add a PDF using the Vault Client now.…So in My Project in a subfolder called Notes,…I'm gonna right click and click Add Files.…Alternatively, I could actually click File, Add Files.…We'll go into our Desktop, Exercise Files,…and click on the Vault_Best_Practices_Whitepaper,…and click Open.…